-I sure like the Exhaust Break besides sounding COOL,, It works great.
-I played with it today, and the Tow haul mode also.
+I sure like the Exhaust Break besides sounding COOL,, It works great. :cool: I played with it today, and the Tow haul mode also.

 The combination of the two, both turned on in stop & go city traffic works great for slowing you down with basically no breaking except for the final stop at the light or stop sign.
 I know it will work great when towing in the mountains.